kajkal/geos.js/cpp/INSTALL.md

 ---

-to add/remove GEOS C-API function from the .wasm file uncomment/comment selected function from the [`./exported_functions.txt`](./exported_functions.txt) file.
+to add/remove GEOS C-API function from the .wasm file first uncomment/comment selected function from the [`./exported_functions.txt`](./exported_functions.txt) file and then rebuild .wasm file by calling `make geos-js-build`.

 ---